-Installing a Nest thermostat is one of the easiest ways to improve the everyday schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code on the display.
-The exact error code supplies useful information about the source of the problem, something a knowledgeable technician can use to provide solutions that much faster.
+Using a Nest thermostat is one of the easiest ways to optimize the daily schedule of your comfort system.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you may expect, it won’t work well or at all if you see an error code show up.
+The precise error code supplies useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much faster.

-Here are seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could address it and the estimated cost to do so.
-Keep in mind that while the price will ultimately be dependent on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific parts required to wrap up repairs.
+Here are seven of the most frequent error codes you may find on your Nest thermostat.
+We’ll review the basics of each error code on top of how you could solve it and the estimated cost to do so.
+Keep in mind that while the investment will ultimately hinge on the specific Nest model, you can count on paying about $75-$200 for repairs.
+This should include travel and labor costs on top of any specific components necessary to wrap up repairs.

 e298 – Critical

 This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the problem is fixed.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician should examine electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.

-They’ll detach the power and slowly inspect each wire, making sure they are fully attached into the connector with the correct amount of bare copper.
-After they pinpoint the damaged connector, it can be replaced for a new one.
+They’ll shut off the power and progressively check each wire, ensuring they are fully inserted into the connector with the correct amount of uncovered copper.
+After they locate the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally turn off.
-Assuming the breakers are on, you can examine a handful of other places before calling a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+Presuming the breakers are on, you can search a few other places before calling a professional technician.

-Since this error can consume your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and provide power by using a USB cable.
-If it displays error code 195, you should continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will likely be best to call a pro.
+Because this error can consume your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and deliver power with a USB cable.
+If it displays error code 195, you should continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-A technician should meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+The technician will meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is being delivered inside the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
-You can then get a hold of a professional technician with the appropriate experience identifying and resolving electrical problems.
+If excess power is sent inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the proper experience diagnosing and resolving electrical issues.

 e73 – Critical

-This will sometimes be as easy as the breaker being switched off, but it could also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.
+This could be as easy as the breaker being switched off, but it could also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s time to get in touch with a local professional.